pieterhartel/html-diff/README.md

 1. Parse the inputs with `BeautifulSoup4`; this yields two iterables of elements, either `bs4.element.NavigableString` or `bs4.element.Tag`.
 2. Compare each element of the first iterable with each element of the second one.
 A match is only allowed in two cases:
-	- Both elements are `bs4.element.NavigableString`'s (depending on the *cuttable words* configuration, matching is done on a list of words rather than on the raw string);
+	- Both elements are `bs4.element.NavigableString`'s (depending on the *cuttable words mode* configuration, matching is done on the raw string, a list of words or on the raw string split in substrings);
 	- Both elements are `bs4.element.Tag`'s and their `name` and `attrs` attributes exactly match.
 3. Each match is temporarily stored, together with a "score":
 	- For `bs4.element.NavigableString` matches, their matching length as per `difflib.SequenceMatcher`;